Come Home

 How Tobacco Addiction Forms

-The nicotine in tobacco activates the reward center of the brain, creating a short boost in mood.
-With regular use, nicotine can increase the body’s production of dopamine, effectively reinforcing the addiction in a cycle of compulsion and reward.²
+The cycle of seeking relief from withdrawal symptoms through repeated tobacco use is a key factor in the development of tobacco dependence and addiction.
+With regular use, nicotine can increase the body’s production of dopamine, effectively reinforcing the addiction in a cycle of compulsion and reward.2

-Smoking, chewing, or inhaling tobacco can have a variety of short- and long-term effects:³
+Smoking, chewing, or inhaling tobacco can have a variety of short- and long-term effects:

 • Damage to gums (chewing tobacco)